yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2021/index.md

 Known software that uses broken Vulkan injectors are outdated screen recorders like Bandicam, Action!, and even OBS.
 We strongly recommend using an up to date OBS, the native encoders from the GPU vendor (Radeon ReLive and Geforce Experience), or the integrated Xbox Game Bar on Windows.
-Overwolf is also known to break Vulkan support, so we **strongly** recommend avoiding it.
+Overwolf and GShade are also known to break Vulkan support, so we **strongly** recommend avoiding them.

 ## Future projects